-Pupils are encouraged to take on areas of leadership and responsibility, such as the various councils, playleaders, taking care of our school dog, Bobby, and school guinea pigs.
+Pupils are encouraged to take on areas of leadership and responsibility, such as the various councils, playleaders, taking care of our school dog, Bobby.

 Children are taught about a range of family units and relationships through our Relationship and Sex Education lessons.
 Our children are actively encouraged to challenge stereotypes and develop their own sense of critical thinking.

 Mutual respect is at the heart of our SMSC teaching both inside and outside of the classroom.
-Pupils learn that their behaviours have an effect on their own rights and those of others through our Religious Education, Behaviour Policy, our Collective Worship and class lessons in PSHE, RE, RSE, Prevent and P4C.
+Pupils learn that their behaviours have an effect on their own rights and those of others through our Religious Education, Behaviour Policy and class lessons in PSHE, RE, RSE, Prevent and P4C.
 We teach and reinforce respect for all living things through discussion and role plays, what it means and how it is shown.

 We show respect to all those who serve and have served our country, as well as to everyone in the local community.
 We have close ties to the Army and always honour and commemorate Remembrance Day and other significant events.